doitian/asset_prefix_test/README.md

 Open http://localhost:3000 in browser and try adding session keys.
 They should work.

-To see the bug, first switch to the `scoped-routes-two-deep` branch.
+To see the bug, switch to either the `asset-prefix-one-deep` or `asset-prefix-two-deep` branch.

-    git checkout scoped-routes-two-deep
+    git checkout asset-prefix-two-deep
     bundle exec rails s

 Now try setting session variables again.